masudmkhan/order-summary/README.md

 #### Project Details
 * Design of an order summary
-* A project of FrontEnd Mentors
+* A project of Frontend Mentor